Are you an Experienced Officer?

 Qualified Programs

-In order to qualify for the experienced officer program in BC, candidates must have completed their basic police training at one of the following training centres:
+In order to qualify for the experienced officer program in BC, candidates must have completed their basic police training at one of the following training centres:- Justice Institute of BC (JIBC)

 - RCMP Training Academy (Depot)